UpdatedUpdated You didn't shed a tear over the death of Yahoo!'s independent search engine? That may change.

 Intel believes its upcoming 32nm processor shrink will move it firmly into the pocketable, internet-enabled device market - but that focus may leave the 45nm Moorestown mobile platform out in the cold.

-FAM Microsoft is betting ultra-thin laptops can steal business from netbooks and Apple this Christmas while providing the opportunity to sell more expensive copies of Windows.
+FAMFAM Microsoft is betting ultra-thin laptops can steal business from netbooks and Apple this Christmas while providing the opportunity to sell more expensive copies of Windows.

 Groovy Corporation has launched an SQL database acceleration appliance, boasting of extreme speeds.